 That’s not to say that the likes of Amazon Web Services (AWS), Google Cloud Platform (GCP) and Microsoft Azure don’t play an important role in companies’ infrastructure.
 They absolutely do.
 For the Netflix and Amazon Prime’s of this world, that have very unpredictable scaling requirements, hyperscale cloud really is a good option to handle these peaks in traffic.
 But there are not many of those companies out there.

-The internet then really started to take off and businesses set up websites, which needed hosting.
-Whether that was on their own servers, via a newborn web hosting company or on a third-party data center provider’s servers.
+Cloud was born - The internet then really started to take off and businesses set up websites, which needed hosting.
+Whether that was on their own servers, via a newborn web hosting company or on a third-party provider’s servers in their data centers.
 The latter two are what I would pinpoint as the first iteration of the cloud.

 Because the cloud is - at its root - just using someone else’s computer.
 The complicated perception that we have of the cloud today is what the hyperscale cloud providers have created.